Simultaneous HBV Reactivation and Hair Discoloration Under Secukinumab Treatment

 TLDR Secukinumab treatment may cause HBV reactivation and hair discoloration.

-A 36-year-old male with psoriasis experienced simultaneous HBV reactivation and hair discoloration while undergoing secukinumab treatment.
-Despite negative Hbs Ag and normal liver transaminase levels, HBV-DNA PCR became positive in the second year of treatment.
-The patient, who had not dyed his hair or used additional medications, developed reddish hair discoloration.
-Secukinumab was continued alongside entecavir, which led to a negative HBV-DNA PCR after three months, though hair discoloration persisted.
-This case highlights the importance of serial HBV-DNA PCR monitoring in patients with Anti-Hbc IgG positivity and suggests a potential link between viral infections and changes in hair color, warranting further research.
+A 36-year-old male with psoriasis experienced simultaneous hepatitis B virus (HBV) reactivation and hair discoloration while undergoing secukinumab treatment.
+Despite negative hepatitis B surface antigen (Hbs Ag) and normal liver transaminase levels, HBV-DNA PCR became positive in the second year of treatment.
+The patient also noted reddish hair discoloration, which had not been previously reported with secukinumab.
+Entecavir treatment was initiated, leading to negative HBV-DNA PCR results after three months, though hair discoloration persisted.
+This case suggests that HBV reactivation can occur without Hbs Ag positivity and highlights the importance of regular HBV-DNA PCR monitoring in patients with Anti-Hbc IgG positivity.
+The link between hair discoloration and HBV infection may be coincidental or indicative of viral reactivation, warranting further investigation.

 Discuss this study in the Community →